Mayank-Prakash-Sharma18/math-english/content/higher-maths/functions/union-and-intersection-formulae-and-keywords.md

 (iii) The number of people who failed in at least one of the subjects = number of students who failed in Maths (but passed in Hindi) + the number of students who failed in Hindi (but passed in Maths) + the number of students who failed in both subjects = 80 + 40 + 20 = 140.

-Or this can be obtained by subtracting the total number of students from the students who passed in both = 150 – 10 = 140
+Or this can be obtained by subtracting the students who passed in both the subjects from the total number of students = 150 – 10 = 140
 </div> <br>